BaristaVentures/code_style/backend/status_codes.md

   "errors": [
     {
       "title": "Error",
-      "message": "Your application needs to be updated."
+      "message": "Your application needs to be updated.", "url": "http://url-to-open-each-client-store.com"
-      "url": "http://url-to-open-each-client-store.com"
     }
   ]